-Ryan focuses on general corporate litigation, closely held business and shareholder litigation, media law, business tort and contract actions.
-He also has experience in helping clients navigate liquor license laws and has assisted in the administration of assignments for the benefit of creditors, trade secret litigation, and international dispute resolution.
+Ryan focuses on general corporate litigation, closely held business and shareholder litigation, media law, business tort and contract actions, and appeals.
+He also has experience in helping clients navigate liquor license laws and has helped lead in the administration of assignments for the benefit of creditors, trade secret litigation, and international dispute resolution.
 Ryan has also achieved significant appellate victories for clients in the areas of medical malpractice defense, closely held corporations, and media law before the Supreme Court of Ohio, intermediate Ohio appellate courts, the Ninth Circuit Court of Appeals, and the West Virginia Supreme Court of Appeals.
 Ryan’s media law practice has involved the recent successful defense of multimillion dollar defamation claims against several media conglomerates.
 He also has experience in helping clients navigate probate litigation, as well as liquor license and permitting laws in Ohio.

 Prior to joining the firm, Ryan worked as a Legal Intern at the University of Deusto in Bilbao, Spain, where he collaborated with prominent scholars at a renowned human rights institute.
 While attending the University of Cincinnati College of Law, Ryan served as a research assistant to several professors and co-authored an amicus brief to the North Carolina Supreme Court, wrote for and chaired the University of Cincinnati Law Review’s Blog, and served as a Senior Articles Editor on Human Rights Quarterly.